-Library materials or personal copies of faculty’s materials can be placed on reserve for student use.
+Library-owned materials or instructor-owned materials can be placed on reserve for student use.
 Interlibrary loan and CSU+ materials can not be put on course reserve.
-Submit requests for library materials to be put on reserve at least 2-4 weeks before the start of the quarter as the item may be checked out and need to be recalled.
+Submit requests for library materials at least 2-4 weeks before the start of the quarter as the item may be checked out and need to be recalled.

 Need help finding relevant library materials for your course?
 Your College Librarian is happy to help.